Congratulations to Mill City Farmers Market Charitable Fund’s 2021 Next Stage Grant awardees!

 - Having access to machinery that reduces the physical toll of farming.
 For example, prepping vegetable beds with the tractor rather than with shovels will not only create more uniform rows that grow better crops, but also help keep Xai and Tongsee farming and selling at farmers markets longer with greater quality of life.

 - Certified organic vegetable CSA and market farm in Milaca, MN

 - Reasearching seed production techniques to diversify farm products and provide more regionally specific seed with grant award.

 Owners of Dawn2Dusk Farm, Moses and Lonah Momanyi.
 Photo from their project’s co-funder, Lakewinds Organic Field Fund

 - Certified organic vegetable market farm in Cambridge, MN

 - Grant awarded to purchase a tractor for mechanical cultivation on their 15-acre farm.
-The tractor will support the farm’s work cover cropping fields for soil health.
+The tractor supported the farm’s work cover cropping fields with winter rye for soil health.

 - Certified organic vegetable market farm in Zumbro Falls, MN